longchuanYoRHa/Group12_team_space/README.md

 ## Git workspace structure

+**Note**: all the research and analysis documents are shift to teams OneNote workspace.
+Gitlab is mainly used for the code and design files.

 - [Mechanical_design](Mechanical_design): Mechanical design of modification for chassis and the robotic arm, and linking structures with some general draft and the design analysis.
 - [Software_control](Software_control): Software control of the rover and the robotic arm, with some general glance and the software control analysis.
 - [Equipment](Equipment): Equipment datasheets